 But information is not enough if we are to be God’s assistant midwives.
-Most important is our taking a radical stance of blessing, that is, not merely accepting, but celebrating all varieties of identity among people.
+Most important is our taking a radical stance of blessing, not merely accepting, but celebrating all varieties of identity among people.
 I will demonstrate prayerful and contemplative use of Biblical texts, specifically Jewish Torah, that grounds us in a theology of being and becoming.
 Spiritual companioning can assist the religiously injured transgender person in the process of uniting soul, psyche and body in an unfolding chrysalis of Created being.

 The middle-aged clergyman seated across from me gazes at the candle between us.
 Then his eyes find a spot on the floor and his shoulders sag.
 “I’m no longer raging at God for making me this way.
 But I feel no blessing in it.”
 Silence.
 Then: “I know some other cultures see this as a holy status.”
 I nod.
 He continues, “I will lose everything…well, not God maybe…” And finally, “How did God call me to this wonderful vocation, give me a loving family and yet make me a transsexual?”

 We sigh together, sending up prayers in the stillness save for March rain spattering the window.
 I watch his face for signs of hope for a life worth living despite radical change for his family, his marriage and within himself.
 I know despair can so easily take hold.
 He is a preacher well-read in spiritual literature and Biblical texts, and he knows his dark night of the soul from his clinical depression; over a year of therapy he realized he was neither deluded nor broken, only born with a female mind in a male body.
-Although not all transgender people suffer from the body-mind incongruence called gender variance, they can develop severe and suicidal feelings of gender dysphoria when the gulf is large and conflictual.
+Although not all transgender people suffer from the body-mind incongruence called gender dysphoria, they can develop severe and suicidal feelings when the gulf is large and conflictual.
 My spiritual directee’s dysphoria stemmed from trying to live two conflicting roles: the one that fits his male body, and the other that fits his true inner female self.
-Psychotherapy with a specialist helped him discern that there is no cure except to begin the process of medically supervised transition of his body into the right sex to fit his female gender.
+Our work helped him discern that there is no cure except to begin the process of medically supervised transition of his body into the right sex to fit his female gender.

 We talk and pray together for strength to live the truth at the core of his being, which while terrifying, holds the chance for an authentic life.
 He senses God calling at the root of his soul, which held the truth hidden since childhood when he was punished for dressing in his sister’s clothes.
 Now he finds consolation in late-night walks on moonlit rural roads, in women’s slacks, shoes and sweaters that feel “right” and let his body move in more natural, familiar ways.
 By day he is desperately afraid: what will God do as he becomes “her”?
 What will happen to his family?
 Will all the nurture he gave his congregants be lost in scandal?